Whether you are an employee or an employer, the termination of employment can often be a time-consuming and stressful process.

 Settlement agreements can stop employers and employees bringing claims against each other after the employment relationship has come to an end.
 If a settlement agreement is not reached in these circumstances, each party can remain exposed to the risk of potential liability.

-What are the Legal requirements of a settlement agreement?
+What are the Legal requirements of a settlement ?

 To protect employees who may be unaware of their legal rights, the law states that settlement agreements are not legally enforceable unless they meet certain minimum requirements: